-- a) complete the Core composition classes (ENGL 1101 and 1102) with no grade lower than a C. - b) apply with the Chair of the Department of English for an interview with members of the English faculty.
-This interview may be scheduled as convenient during any semester, and its purpose is to discern the student's interest in the major, answer questions the student may have, and clarify the requirements and goals of the major in English. - c) visit the SOURCE Center to complete the major declaration process.
+a) complete the core composition classes (ENGL 1101 and 1102) with no grade lower than a C-. b) apply with the Chair of Humanities for an interview with members of the English faculty.
+This interview may be scheduled as convenient during any semester, and its purpose is to discern the student's interest in the major, answer questions the student may have, and clarify the requirements and goals of the major in English.

+c) visit the SOURCE Center to complete the major declaration process.

-English majors are required to take 40 semester hours in English language and literature above the 1000 level.
-For satisfactory completion of the major, students must complete each major course with a grade of C or better.
+English majors are required to take 40 hours in English language and literature above the 1000 level.
+For satisfactory completion of the major, students must complete each major course with a grade of C- or better.

 Introductory Course (required) (1 hour)

 ENGL 2200 Introduction to English Studies

 Survey Courses (3 required) (9 hours)

 ENGL 2204, 2205 British Literature I, II

 ENGL 2206, 2207 American Literature I, II

 Language Courses (2 required) (6 hours)

-ENGL 3300 History of the English Language (required)
+ENGL 3300 History of the English Language

-ENGL 3302 Advanced Grammar OR · •
+ENGL 3302 Advanced Grammar

 ENGL 3303 Advanced Composition

-Single Author Courses (1 require ed) (3 hours)
+Single-Author Courses (1 required) (3 hours)

-ENGL 4410 Chaucer 0
+ENGL 4410 Chaucer

-R

-ENGL 4420 Shakespeare 0
+ENGL 4420 Shakespeare

-ENGL 4420 Mileon R

 ENGL 4430 Milton

+ENGL 4470 Special Topics

-English Electives (10 hours)
+English Electives (18 hours)

-a) 2000 level (1 required) rived.
-4 in literature 1 in writing) (18 hours)
+a) 2000 level (1 required)

+b) 3000 level or above (5 required) inc (2 hours)

-Senior-Level Course (required) uired: 4 in literature, 1 in writing) (3 hours)
+Senior-Level Course (required) Sonior Theorie (3 hours)

-ENGL 4495 Senior Thesis (S Hours)
+ENGL 4495 Senior Thesis

-LINUL 7470 Schiol Higsis